Radu1409/Rideflow/README.md

 Image 4

 ## 📝 Project Description
-Uber Clone is an application that allows users to book rides, view live locations, pay for rides, and manage the user experience in a manner similar to the original Uber app.
+Rideflow is an application that allows users to book rides, view live locations, pay for rides, and manage the user experience in a manner similar to the original Uber app.
 With a responsive interface optimized for both Android and iOS, it demonstrates the ability to integrate and utilize modern technologies in mobile application development.

 ## 🔋 Features